-How to become a tennis star
+How to become a professional tennis player

 But if you’re serious about one day joining the ranks of Serena Williams, Roger Federer, Angelique Kerber or Novak Djokovic, you have to be prepared to put a lot of work in to the task.
 That’s the advice from some legends of the game who now go behind the commentator’s mic at Wimbledon each year after careers on court which saw them impress the planet with their skill and ability.